aspose-slides/Aspose.Slides-API-References/content/python-net/english/aspose.slides/ishapecollection/add_group_shape/_index.md

 ## add_group_shape {#isvgimage-float-float-float-float}
-Creates a new GroupShape and adds it to the end of the collection.
+Creates a new GroupShape, fills it with converted shapes from SVG and adds it to the end of the collection.
-            GroupShape frame size and position will be fitted to content when new shape will be added into the GroupShape.

 ### Returns